Nearly a decade ago, I wrote an article titled “12 Rules to Live By”.

 4. Write a Plan for Each Day the Night Before

-Without a doubt one of the most impactful tactics that I use on a daily basis is my nightly plan.
+Without a doubt, one of the most impactful tactics that I use daily is my nightly plan.

-Although I have a rather comprehensive planning process (that you can check out here) you don’t need to go crazy with this.
+Although I have a rather comprehensive planning process, you don’t need to go crazy with this.

 By simply completing a 5-minute “brain dump” (literally writing out everything that’s on your mind and getting it out on paper) and then writing down the 3 most important priorities you’re going to work on the next day, you will ensure that you know exactly what you need to do and when you need to do it.

 This priceless strategy has improved my life in more ways than I can count and I promise, it will improve yours too.

 5. Exercise Hard for at Least 3 Hours a Week